mleshen/migrationissue/src/pages/pieces/written/personalessay/spelling.md

 The medical spelling bee was like any other spelling bee -- but consisted exclusively of medical words, often derived from Latin roots.
 The recipe for winning was no different in this bee than in any of the others in which I'd participated.
 Say the word once.
 Spell it slowly.
 Say the word again.

 When I won the state competition in the spring of 2015, my mother -- a pediatrician -- helped me study hundreds of medical roots, prefixes, and suffixes in preparation for the national competition, which was to be held in the early summer.
-She quizzed me using flashcards I had cut squarely from jumbo, college-ruled index cards. -Algia.
-Pain. -Pnea.
-Breath.
-Somno-.
+She quizzed me using flashcards I had cut squarely from jumbo, college-ruled index cards. -*Algia*.
+Pain. -*Pnea*.
+Breath. *Somno*-.
 Sleep.
 We drilled the words and their spellings for months, conjuring up mnemonics while sitting at the dining table every evening after school.
 My mother would keep an eye on the pot of sambaar  bubbling on the stove while quizzing me on words she found thumbing through a dusty medical dictionary she'd salvaged from her medical school days and stored at the bottom of our living room bookshelf.

 My mother and I traveled to California for the national competition that year, held in an upscale hotel's conference center in Anaheim.
 On the day of the medical spelling bee, we discovered that parents of contestants weren't allowed inside the seminar room where the competition was to be held, so my mother waited outside in the hallway for three hours, sitting with her legs outstretched on the coarse carpeted floor and her laptop perched on her knees, pretending to catch up on office work, though we both knew she was too nervous to concentrate.

 At nationals, I made the top six contestants, again.

-"Ancylostomatidae.
-Ann-kill-oh-sto-mat-id-ee," the pronouncer -- a middle-aged white woman -- said, rounding out each sound perfectly, and I knew it was over for me when I heard the final syllable, which I had no idea how to spell.
+"Ancylostomatidae. *Ann-kill-oh-sto-mat-id-ee*," the pronouncer -- a middle-aged white woman -- said, rounding out each sound perfectly, and I knew it was over for me when I heard the final syllable, which I had no idea how to spell.

 Ding.